coders-school/good-practices/module1/02_conventions.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-Although IMO is better to use the usual one in the last case `if`.
+Although IMO its better to use the usual one in the last `if` case.
 <!-- .element: class="fragment fade-in" -->

 ___